danma23/suggestgrid-net/README.md

 ### 2. Post actions

 Once the type exists, let's start posting actions.
-We should invoke SuggestGrid client's PostAction when an user views an item in our application.
+We should invoke SuggestGrid client's suggestGridClient.Action.PostAction when an user views an item in our application.

 We can do this by putting the snippet below on the relevant point: